jofftiquez/angular-http-assist/README.md

 ##Notes

-Every request returns a promise by the way.
+Every request returns a promise by the way, so it's "thenable".